HomePostsHow To Prepare Your House for a Hurricane or Tropical Storm

 Estimated reading time: 3 minutes

 With hurricane season in full force, and the risk of tropical storms, it’s important to be as prepared as possible.
 These events can be similar in terms of risks, though their key difference is wind speed, with hurricanes’ being stronger.
-With that in mind, Weather.gov says that the three key factors contributing to weather safety during hurricane season are knowing what to do before, during, and after a storm.
+With that in mind, here’s how to prepare your house:

 1. Secure your property

 Make sure that there are no loose items on your property, such as furniture or outdoor equipment.
-If your home is in danger of being hit by strong winds, shielding windows and sliding glass doors is one of the most important measures to take to protect your house from severe or extensive damage.
-An alternative to boarding up windows is taping them, which will keep glass from shattering even if the window is broken.
-Read more about securing property here.
+If your home is in danger of being hit by strong winds, board windows or install hurricane shutters to protect your house from extensive damage.
+Read more about securing your property from FEMA’s Ready.gov here.

 2. Check your insurance coverage